We’ve discussed the canons of rhetoric and examined invention’s importance in public speaking.

 Exordium: Introducing Your Speech

-Narratio: Stating Your Facts
+Narratio: Stating the Facts

 Follow up your introduction by stating supporting facts, or further information on your topic.
 Narrating fact-based examples back up your argument, making it more persuasive.
 If you hook your audiences with your introduction, this is where you reel them in.